JessicaLassie/Cipher/README.md

 ## Goals

-Cipher is a desktop application in Java/Swing allowing to encrypt/decrypt a file in AES (128bits) or RSA.
+Cipher is a desktop application developed with Netbeans in Java/Swing allowing to encrypt/decrypt a file in AES (128bits) or RSA.

 ## Changelog